John-Mary-M/learning-Java-Script/README.md

 Variables
 Functions
 console log debuging style
-How to connect functions to html
+How to connect functions to html - Document Object Model (DOM) Objects aka how you use JavaScript to modify a website